habitry/medium_posts/_1000words_leaderboards.md

 - Reminder of why the problem is important for the reader, with an example
 - Reminder of their mistaken assumption
 - Reminder of a solution

+## Pitch

+- Add a pitch from Habitry.

 ## Links & Notes